-- 1. Basis of Accounting: The accompanying financial statements are prepared on the accrual basis of accounting. - 2.
-Use of Estimates.: The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, and changes therein, disclosure of contingent assets and liabilities, and the actuarial present value of accumulated plan benefits at the date of the financial statements.
-Actual results could differ from those estimates. - 3.
-Investment Valuation and Income Recognition: Investments are reported at fair value.
+A. Use of Estimates.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, benefit obligations and changes therein, incurred but not reported (IBNR), eligibility credits, claims payable, and disclosure of contingent assets and liabilities.
+Actual results could differ from those estimates.

+B. Investment Valuation and Income Recognition.
+Investments are reported at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-See note F for a discussion of fair value measurements.
+See note 5 for discussion of fair value measurements.